confluentinc/cp-docker-images/docs/intro.rst

 2. An understanding of how Docker host networks and bridge networks work (Highly Recommended)
 3. Docker Version 1.11 or greater.
 Previous versions are not currently tested.

-Important Caveats
+Important Notes/Caveats
 --------------

-1. Mounted Volumes:
+1. Mounted Volumes

 	If you are using Kafka and Zookeeper, you should always `use mounted volumes <operations/external-volumes.html>`_ to persist data in the event that a container stops running or is restarted.
 This is important when running a system like Kafka on Docker, as it relies heavily on the filesystem for storing and caching messages.

-2. Bridge Networking vs. Host Networking:
+2. Bridge Networking vs. Host Networking

 	Bridge networking is currently only supported on a single host.
 For multiple hosts, you will need to use overlay networks which are not currently supported.
 It order to expose Kafka to clients outside of the bridge network, you need to find the container IP and put it in ``advertised.listeners``.
 This can be difficult to achieve depending on how you're using the images.
 Furthermore, it can add a network hop and may not be as performant as the host network, which shares the network stack.
 In summary, host networking is the recommended option in the following cases: